xyz2tex/dot2tex/doc/customization_guide.rst

 Dot2tex defines several special graph, node and edge attributes.
 Most of them are not part of the DOT language.

 ``texmode``
-  Changes locally how labels_ are interpreted.
+  Changes locally how :ref:`labels` are interpreted.

 ``texlbl``
   Overrides the current node or edge label.